sil-sin/Gotta-Win-Em-All/README.md

 ## MVP (DOM - CANVAS)

-- game has a pokemon that jumps.
+- game has a pokemon that jumps(arrow up key) and ducks(arrow down key)
 - obstacles appear randomly from the right side of the screen
 - if character and obstacle have contact, the game is over
-- Increasing speed every 1000 points

 ## Backlog